HasinZaman/Unity-Animation-Framework/README.md

 # Unity-Animation-Framework

 ## Description
-Unity-Animation-Framework is a set of Unity monobehaviour and c# scripts used to render and create animations.
+Unity-Animation-Framework is a set of Unity MonoBehaviour and c# scripts used to render and create animations.

-The framework provides a structure and basic scripts required inorder to make animations in unity.
+The framework provides the structure and basic scripts required to make animations in unity.

 ![Bobbing cube](Res/Anim1.gif)